 By Jason Fieber

 This book is highly complementary to the blog.
 And while you don’t need to purchase it to get value out of this site, it’s a great resource that includes some of Jason’s best content laid out in a very cohesive manner that bridges some of the concepts he discusses in his blog posts.
-There are four distinct sections of the book that cover individual topics like Jason’s background, financial independence as a concept, the dividend growth strategy, and analyzing stocks.
+There are four distinct sections of the book covering individual topics like Jason’s background, financial independence as a concept, the dividend growth strategy, and analyzing stocks.
 At $4.99, I think there’s a lot of value there.

 By Josh Peters